BoGGoG/ProofReader/notes.md

 - reduce complexity
 - you cannot refactor without tests
 - general rule: Three strikes and refactor

 # Generally
 - avoid complexity
 - setuptools
 - entry_points = applications
 - don't skip steps!
 Don't be the refactoring cat
+- either work on production code or on tests.
+Freeze one, work on the other.

 # Mocking and Patching
 - monkeypatching: In test replace imported function with fake function
 - from unittest.mock import Mock -> class where the objects have every attribute and function!
 - Mocks are dangerous, avoid using unless needed

+# Day Two: Tuesday

+## Patching
+- the patching defines what arguments a test function takes